-‘Rancho Washikemba’ horse ranch Bonaire owns 11 horses of several breeds, 7 mares
+At ‘Rancho Washikemba’ horse ranch Bonaire there are several breeds, an introduction:

 – Il Tigretto, a.k.a.
 Hank the Tank (1.72m), a Royal Dutch Sporthorse (KWPN) gelding, born in the Netherlands and dressage champion.
 Very sweet and nice to kids in the lessons.
 The only Dutch and the tallest horse on Bonaire!